agmolnar/Predicting-Human-Card-Selection-in-Magic-The-Gathering-with-Contextual-Preference-Ranking/README.md

+# Adapted code for Master Thesis
+The purpose is to enable the use of 17lands.com Draft datasets in training this model.

+-Added preprocessing file

 # Predicting Human Card Selection in Magic: The Gathering with Contextual Preference Ranking
 Code and explanation for IEEE CoG paper "Predicting Human Card Selection in Magic: The Gathering with Contextual Preference Ranking"